isaacchua0309/tp/docs/UserGuide.md

 ![Creating a Sport](images/createsport_command.png)

 > ⚠️ **Note**:
-> * Sport names can only be a single word (e.g., Table Tennis is not allowed, use TableTennis instead).
 > * Sport names entered in commands are case-insensitive and will be stored and displayed in lowercase.

 #### Listing All Sports